gyorilab/adeft/README.md

 by the [NaCTeM](http://www.nactem.ac.uk/index.php) at the University of Manchester to identify possible longform expansions for shortforms in a text corpus.
 It allows users to build disambiguation models to disambiguate shortforms based on their text context.
-A growing number of pretrained disambiguation models are publically available to download through adeft.
+A growing number of pretrained disambiguation models are publicly available to download through adeft.

 ## Installation